limits

 This module manages the limits of the PAM module pam_limits.

-It creates files in /etc/security/limits.d and does not manage the file /etc/security/limits.conf
+It creates files in /etc/security/limits.d and optionally manages the file /etc/security/limits.conf

 How to use